 61% of employees are burned out on the job - CareerBuilder

 Employers have a general duty to ensure that the working conditions are as per statutory mandates.
 This includes managing the maintenance, ventilation, temperature, ambiance, workstations, facilities, and interiors of the office so as to ensure a congenial working environment.
-This also includes proper communication and training of safety precautions and usage of work tools.
+This also includes proper communication and online safety training for precautions and usage of work tools.

 11. Management/Supervisor loyalty to employees